 The planets must find their way through the void like the birds through the air.

 Reading gives me a chance to look through an optical prism from a different angle, with each time a new sense of wonder.
 Astronomers, writes Barbour, “do not see the Universe expanding; they see it changing its shape and from that deduce its expansion.”
 It reminds me of what Sharon Glotzer said, that there’s “something much more fundamental to understand about the organization of matter, and by focusing on shape and entropy, we’re getting to the core of that.”Since entropy is, along with agency, one of the most difficult terms to understand, I’d like to review what ‘entropy’ means.
 As time emerges from timelessness at the Big Bang and every time a particle/antiparticle pair is created or a new life begins, writes Kerri Welch, gravity emerges from a microscopic description “that doesn’t know about its existence,” adds Erik Verlinde so eloquently.
 The link between the Universe without gravity and the Universe with gravity is information “measured in terms of entropy.”
+Gravity is not an entropic force but it behaves in a somewhat anomalous way with regard to entropy, underlying a relationship between gravitational clumping and the entropy increase.
 The expansion of the Universe reveals three intertwined fundamentals: gravity, information, and entropy in a process that has allowed the synchronic conversion of information into energy.

 I have intentionally formed the word entropy so as to be as similar as possible to the word energy; for the two magnitudes to be denoted by these words are so nearly allied in their physical significance that a certain similarity in designation appears to be desirable.